 We are required to plan our audit to determine with reasonable confidence whether the financial statements are free from material misstatement.
-The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.

-We set out in the following sections the significant risks (including fraud risks denoted by ) that we have identified for the current year audit, along with the rationale and expected audit approach.
-In 2023/24 we have identified one significant risk:
+The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement significant risks (including fraud risks denoted by \) that we have identified for the current year audit, along with the rationale and expected audit approach.
+In 2022/23 we have identified one significant risk: